Winter-flowering Honeysuckle Lonicera fragrantissima

 - Stem Description:

-- Stems are hollow with stringy, tan bark and are often purple when young, glabrous, and have a stipular scar forming a line across the stem at each node.
+- Stems are solid with white pith, and the bark is stringy and tan.
+They are often purple when young, glabrous, and have a stipular scar forming a line across the stem at each node.

 -